amirkeren/bluemix-lab2/README.md

 # Seeing it in action

+We will now test the sequence we created by passing it a phrase test message for translation

 1. Select the sequence you just created uner "My Sequences" and click on "Run this Sequence"

 2. Provide the following JSON input -